Formatting & Linting

 TypeScript Integration

-Biome works alongside TypeScript to provide comprehensive code quality checks:
+OXC works alongside TypeScript to provide comprehensive code quality checks:

 - TypeScript handles type checking

-- Biome handles style and common errors
+- oxlint handles common errors and best practices

 - Together they provide a robust development experience